 Always Delray (The Updated Comprehensive Plan)

-The update to the Delray Beach Comprehensive Plan, which is branded “Always Delray,” began with the creation of a Steering Committee, appointed by the City Commission.
+The update to the Delray Beach Comprehensive Plan is branded “Always Delray” and includes 13 Elements, which are grouped by theme: Live, Work, Play, and Grow.
+The update began with the creation of a Steering Committee, appointed by the City Commission.
 Community workshops were held at the outset to discuss and receive public input on the plan subjects and issues impacting the city.
 The community and Steering Committee input, along with the input of Subject Matter Experts, consisting of City Staff, consultants, and community members, was utilized to formulate the elements.